Trust Issues

-"Trust Issues" is a song recorded by Canadian rapper Drake.
-Originally released as a free download on June 21, 2011, it was released in tandem with his first compilation album Care Package on August 2, 2019, by OVO Sound.
-Musically, it is a slow, melodic R&B track that explores complexities of trust and loyalty.
-"Trust Issues" contains elements of "I'm on One".
+"Trust Issues" is a song by Canadian rapper Drake.
+It was originally released as a free download on June 21, 2011, and released in the UK on June 8, 2014, via Harlem King Entertainment.
+"Trust Issues" was initially unavailable on major music streaming services until its re-release on his compilation album Care Package, which was released on August 2, 2019, by OVO Sound.
+It is a slow, melodic, atmospheric R&B track about the complexities of trust, loyalty, and betrayal in relationships under the pressure of fame.
+"Trust Issues" served as a promotional single to his 2011 studio album Take Care.